5 Inference for simple linear regression

 We have these two approaches for inference, so which one do we use for a given analysis?
 In the next chapter, we will discuss the model assumptions from Section 5.3 in more detail along with conditions to check if the assumptions hold for a given data set.
 We will use these conditions in conjunction with other statistical and practical considerations to determine when we might prefer simulation-based methods or those based on the Central Limit Theorem.

-1. We sample with replacement so that we get a new sample each time we bootstrap.
-If we sampled without replacement, we would always end up with a sample that looks exactly like our sample data.↩︎
+Intercept: The expected number of playgrounds per 10,000 residents for a city that spends $0 on its residents is 2.418.
+We would not expect a city to spend $0 on its residents, so this interpretation is not meaningful in practice.↩︎We sample with replacement so that we get a new sample each time we bootstrap.
+If we sampled without replacement, we would always end up with a sample that looks exactly like our existing sample data.↩︎